Understanding data in relational databases

 Before you can use data from a database in Insights, you must create a database connection.
 Before you create a database connection, certain prerequisites must be met.

-The process of establishing a database connection in Insights in ArcGIS Enterprise creates a Relational Database Connection item in the portal’s Content tab and the Connections tab on the Insights home page.
+The process of establishing a database connection in Insights in ArcGIS Enterprise creates a Relational Database Connection item on the portal’s Content tab and the Connections tab on the Insights home page.
 This item can subsequently be shared with others.
 Sharing a database connection item only shares the ability to browse the contents of the database.
 The credentials used when establishing the connection are never exposed to those with whom the item has been shared.

 If an issue arises while creating a database connection, see Troubleshoot a database connection.